Latest released products

 The closer the value is to 0, the higher the sensitivity; the more negative the value, the lower the sensitivity.

-Digital microphones: sensitivity expressed in dBFS
+Digital microphone: sensitivity expressed in dBFS

 0 dBFS represents the maximum output value of the digital system, and any sound below this value is represented as a negative number.